mstoodle/openj9-jitaas-demo/README.md

 The script `buildForFirstRun.sh` will download and build all the docker containers and JVMs needed on Laptop1 for a "first run".
 In the first run, only the `server_openj9` and `server_nojit1` servers will be built and started.
 The purpose of this first run is to populate the shared classes caches for these two servers.
-These runs will not perform as well as subsequent runs will perform.
+These runs will not perform as well as subsequent runs will perform, which is an area of active consideration.

 `startForFirstRun.sh` will start `server_openj9` and `server_nojit1` so they will be ready for a first run.
 It will pause for 10 seconds to make sure you have started the `jitserver` on Laptop2 before it tries to start `server_nojit1`.
 Once started and the